IgorUU/task_manager/README.md

 # Future plans
 - [ ] Drag and drop tasks to reorder them.
 - [ ] Fully understand the process of DND.
 Optimise the structure.
+- [ ] DND reordering should be preserved on page reload.
+- [ ] When tasks are deleted, the new one should have an ID 1.
 - [ ] Registration and login.
 (Tokens, OAuth...)
 - [ ] Session handling.
 - [ ] Edit existing tasks.